MagicLike/YOURLS-plugin-gitversion/README.md

 ## Plugin installation

+Clone this repository to the YOURLS plugin directory `user/plugins/` **or** make a new directory called `gitversion` in the YOURLS plugin directory `user/plugins/` and copy the `plugin.php` into your newly created directory.
-Copy the directory `gitversion/` from this repository to your YOURLS plugin directory `user/plugins/` (as a result the YOURLS-directory `user/plugins/gitversion` should show the file `plugin.php`).
+(as a result the YOURLS-directory `user/plugins/gitversion` should show the file `plugin.php`).

 Go to the admin panel and activate the plugin *Git Version*.

 Please note, the `version` file will be written on the next *checkout* or *commit*.
 Before that, the plugin will simply tell you that it is missing the file.